phoenixvc/PhoenixVC-Website/README.md

 - **Our Goals:**
   Learn more about our vision and strategic objectives on the [Goals](https://phoenixvc.tech/goals) page.

+*Note: Replace these placeholder URLs with the actual links when available.*

 ## Setting Up Azure Credentials

 To enable automated deployments via GitHub Actions: